reenaxxraj/CZ4010AppliedCryptoProject/README.md

 ## Development
 Our system has been split into 2 different applications.
 A client side app which will be used by the users.
 A server side app which will act as a middle man between the client app and the database.

-* Client side application
+### Client side application

 Developed as C# .NET Console Application.
 Used cryptography package provided by .NET (System.Security.Cryptography) Asymmetric Encryption => RSA-2048
 Symmetric Encryption => AES-256 in CFB (Cipher Feedback) mode + Randomly generated IV

-* Server side application
+### Server side application
+The server side application utilises the following:
-    * .NET Cryptography library
+- .NET Cryptography library
-    * POSTGRES Database
+- POSTGRES Database
-    * ASP.NET Framework
+- ASP.NET Framework

+It is designed as two separate components under different security assumptions.
+Owing to the need for a fundamental root of trust within the system, an Identity Server is deemed trustworthy and is the central source of verification.
+It keeps track of the public keys of all users and links it to their username.
+The File Server is assumed to be potentially untrustworthy and is never allowed to process plaintext or unencrypted keys.
 <!-- GETTING STARTED -->
 ## Getting Started